How to Stop a Runny Nose: Natural Remedies & Medications

 How to prepare

-Pour the water and leaves into a cup and steep for 5 to 7 minutes.
-Strain and sweeten with honey as desired.
-You can drink 3 to 4 cups of this tea per day.
+Pour the boiling water over the leaves and steep for 5 to 7 minutes.
+Strain and sweeten with honey if desired.
+You can drink 3 to 4 cups per day.

 4. Apple cider vinegar